 SWAMP AS STREET INFRASTRUCTURE

-In the late 1990s, the New South Wales (NSW) State Government Land Commission began a shift away from the greenfields projects that had contributed to Sydney’s suburban sprawl.
-The Land Commission undertook its first urban housing development in Sydney’s inner South, a post-industrial area ripe for renewal.
+In the late 1990s, Landcom, the New South Wales (NSW) State Government developer began a shift away from the greenfields projects that had contributed to Sydney’s suburban sprawl.
+Landcom undertook its first urban housing development in Sydney’s inner South, a post-industrial area ripe for renewal.
 Victoria Park was to be the first higher density, urban infill development in the new Green Square precinct in Zetland.

 The design of the public realm was a collaboration by Hassell and the NSW Government Architect, and the sandy soil of this former swampland forced innovation.
 Sharon Wright, current principal at Hassell, worked on the project while at the NSW Government Architects Office.
 She describes how the project set new standards for WSUD, with a design “driven by this idea of ‘reimagining the swamp as street infrastructure’ ”.